BenMerSci/master/README.md

 4. get_ecopathdb.R
-	get the metadata associated with each Ecopath model
+	get the metadata associated with each Ecopath model Year for Alto Golfo de California was set to 1985

 5. environment_traits.R
 	get the environment related data of every Ecopath model